Hartleyvale Stadium

+Hartleyvale's capacity was 2,000 people prior to 1996.
 In 1996 the Hartleyvale Stadium was upgraded at a cost of 20 million rand.
-The designed was by ACG Architects in association with GAPP Architects as a regional and national sporting facility to boost South Africa’s bid to host the 2004 Olympics.
+The design was by ACG Architects in association with GAPP Architects as a regional and national sporting facility to boost South Africa's bid to host the 2004 Olympics.
 The complex was awarded the SAIA Award of Merit in 1996 and the SAIA Award of Excellence in 2008.
-The facility is now run by the City of Cape Town and has an offering two astroturf sports fields and seating for 1 700 people in the hockey section.
-The stadium is also used as a voting station for the South African municipal elections and the South African general elections.
+From September 2024 to January 2025 the complex was upgraded and repaired for a cost of R43 million.
+Upgrades included new astroturf and repair of certain infrastructure.
+The facility is now run by the City of Cape Town and has two astroturf sports fields.
+The stadium is also used as a voting station for municipal and general elections.

-The Cape Town City F.C. plays its training centre, the club's original home ground between 1962-77.
+Cape Town City F.C. uses it as a training centre, and it was the original club's home ground between 1962 and 1977.

-Major Events
+Major events

-In 2022, the centre will host the Masters Hockey World Cups.
+In 2022, the centre hosted the Masters Hockey World Cups and in 2024 it hosted the World Masters Hockey World Cups.